- Lamentations 1:1-6

-Today is also World Communion Sunday.
+This Sunday is also World Communion Sunday.
 We remember the faith we share with other Christians around the world.
 We must also remember those who have no faith.
 And how we can plant seeds of hope within them.
 Perhaps we are Christians today because of mustard seed faith.
 That’s how we’ll continue to survive and spread, too.

 But only, Jesus, reminds in the rest of this week’s reading, if we keep this point straight: HE is in charge, not us.
 The faith does not spread like mustard weed if we think we’ve got all the strategies down just right, or if we think we control the mission and act accordingly.
 The mission is God’s, not ours.
 We get to help, even as we’ve been helped.
 We go and serve at the bidding of Jesus, not because we feel like it or because we want to increase our own realms.
 And when the day is done, ours is to say, “We have done your will, O God.”

 (The above reflection is adapted from “Gospel Stream: Learning from the Master” from the General Board of Discipleship, United Methodist Church).